 Though just 9.25 acres, a few steps into the Glennie Woodlot feels like stepping back over a century ago, when North Andover was a rural farming community, interspersed with woodlots such as this one.
 Passed down through the generations, the Glennie Woodlot is the last piece of the Glennie Dairy, much of which is now the permanently-protected Smolak Farm.

 Glennie Woodlot is a gorgeous example of a classic Northeastern Massachusetts forest.
 Mature oaks, maples and white pine grace these open woods, leading to views of a 23-nest heron rookery perched in the neighboring wetlands.
-In addition to preserving critical watershed land and wildlife habitat, trails and parking for new public access to the Town Farm Conservation Area will be created from this conserved land.

 The conservation significance and public benefits of preserving this parcel are noteworthy.